Macrometacorp/docs/docs/cep/query-guide/query.md

 from e1=RegulatorStateChangeStream[action == 'start'] -> not TempStream[e1.roomNo == roomNo and temp < 12] and e2=RegulatorStateChangeStream[action == 'off'];
 ```

-This Stream Application generates an alert if the temperature does not reduce to 12 degrees within 5 minutes of switching on the regulator.
+This Stream Worker generates an alert if the temperature does not reduce to 12 degrees within 5 minutes of switching on the regulator.

 ```
 CREATE STREAM RegulatorStateChangeStream (deviceID long, roomNo int, tempSet double, action string);